Izzexy/Project_Chess/README.md

 # Project Chess

-Simple game for school project.
+Simple game for school project using Visual Studio.

 # How to open or run?

-To open project in VisualStudio run /chess_project.sln
+To open project in Visual Studio run /chess_project.sln

 To execute program at current version run /chess_project.exe